 Why do we need charter schools?
 Aren't there too many schools already?

-Whether that means using new teaching strategies, developing exciting new curriculum, or offering students more hands-on learning opportunities, charter schools are committed to innovation – taking what works from the public education system, and fixing what doesn't.
+Whether that means using student-centered teaching strategies, developing exciting new curriculum, or offering students more hands-on learning opportunities, charter schools are committed to innovation – taking what works from the public education system, and fixing what doesn't.